mtlpy/mtlpyweb/README.md

 ## License

-The Montréal-Python is Apache licensed.
+The The Montréal-Python website is Apache licensed.